stanonyime/pynojo/docs/source/devnotes.rst

 Configure your editor to update the *$File* and *$Date* fields automatically.
 Add your name to the contributors field and the AUTHORS file.

-Write docstrings for every package, module, public class, public method, public function, etc. The documents should be written in English.

 By the way, if vim is your favorite, you can add the following lines to your vimrc: